DaveOdden/exhibit-a/README.md

 # Exhibit A

-I want a project to showcase a variety of front-end web technologies.
+I want a project to showcase a variety of technologies in Angular.

 ## The List